arislamp/MU_Bugs/README.md

 Tickets :

 	- When submitting a form all fields in all tabs become required.
-Each form should submit separate.
+Each form should submit separate ?.

 Submit-ideas :
 	Nothing so far